desiretech/lompang/README.md

 This repository contains the API that powers the iOS carpooling app, [Lompang](http://appstore.com/lompang).
 It's a set of pubsub messaging functionalities which iOS developers can call from their Obj-C codes.
 Backend is conveniently handled for you.

-Below is a simple scenerio depicting 2 devices connecting and then joining a Group A. Presence of User A and B are automatically broadcasted to each other.
+Below is a simple scenerio depicting 2 devices connecting and then joining a Group A. Presence of User A and B are automatically broadcasted everyone in the group.

 ![Join](/Scenarios/1.png)

-###### Groups
+##### Groups
 Equivalent of rooms or channels in standard pubsub terminology.
 A Group can contain a mixture of Posts and Users.
 Once subscribed to a Group using the _join_ or _listen_ method, a User is pushed Users and Posts packets through the socketReceivedDict delegate method.

 ###### Users